godotengine/godot-docs/tutorials/scripting/resources.rst

 Freeing resources
 -----------------

-When a ``Resource`` is no longer in use, it will automatically free itself.
+When a :ref:`Resource <class_Resource>` is no longer in use, it will automatically free itself.
 Since, in most cases, Resources are contained in Nodes, when you free a node, the engine frees all the resources it owns as well if no other node uses them.